ivmai/bdwgc/doc/gcinterface.md

 For details see `gc_cpp.h` file.

-Linking against `libgccpp` in addition to the `gc` library overrides `::new` (and friends) to allocate traceable memory but uncollectible memory, making it safe to refer to collectible objects from the resulting memory.
+Linking against `libgccpp` in addition to the `gc` library overrides `::new` (and friends) to allocate traceable but uncollectible memory, making it safe to refer to collectible objects from the resulting memory.

 ## C interface